 San Bernardino, California

-Let’s dive deeper into what’s in San Bernardino water.
+Let’s look closer at what’s in San Bernardino water.

 What’s in San Bernardino water?